-[August 2019] Our journal paper A Deontic Argumentation Framework Towards Doctrine Reification has been accepted and published in IfCoLoG Journal of Logics and their Applications.
+[August 2019] Our paper A Deontic Argumentation Framework Towards Doctrine Reification has been accepted by IfCoLoG Journal of Logics and their Applications.

 About: I am research scientist at Data61, CSIRO, in sunny Brisbane.
 My research regards computational tools in artificial intelligence and legal informatics, and more generally tools stemming from the intersection of computer sciences and normative systems, with applications ranging from legal expert systems and smart contracts to `(cyber-physical) norm-governed socio-technical systems’.